-Tyndares is saying that Plato criticized the nature of the solutions proposed by Eudoxus, Archytas, and Menaechmus because they in effect subverted what he (i.e. Plato) saw as the true purpose of geometry: its raison $d'\hat{e}tre$ was not merely to solve problems "by any means necessary,"15 but rather to take us away from the realm of the senses and prepare us for the study of dialectic.16
+Tyndares is saying that Plato criticized the nature of the solutions proposed by Eudoxus, Archytas, and Menaechmus because they in effect subverted what he (i.e. Plato) saw as the true purpose of geometry: its raison d'être was not merely to solve problems "by any means necessary," 15 but rather to take us away from the realm of the senses and prepare us for the study of dialectic.
+16

-In his thought-provoking study of the Greek work on these construction problems, [K1], Wilbur Knorr has argued in effect that by this period Greek mathematics had distanced itself from the sort of philosophical or religious underpinning that Plutarch has Tyndares say Plato claimed for it and was already very close to a modern research program, in which the goal often
+In his thought-provoking study [4] of the Greek work on construction problems, Wilbur Knorr has argued in effect that by this period Greek mathematics had distanced itself from the sort of philosophical or religious underpinning that Plutarch says Plato claimed for it and was already very close to a modern research program, in which the goal often is indeed at to solve problems by whatever means are necessary, and then to understand what methodological restrictions might still allow a solution.17 Needless to say, this view is not universal among historians of Greek mathematics.

-14See, for instance, the discussion in [M], p.
-197.
+14See, for instance, the discussion in [7, page 197].